Frequently Asked Questions

 Can I use Lens for both personal and client work?

 Yes.
-Many people start by testing Lens on a small personal or side project, then roll it out to full client or team work once they’re confident it fits their process.
+Many people start with a trial on a small personal or side project, then roll it out to full client or team work once they’re confident it fits their process.

 Getting started